simongussenhoven/discord-bot/README.md

 # discord-bot

 This bot sends commands to a server.
+Add this bot to your server to control your linux server with discord bot commands.